aaronasherrandall/data_structures_python/5_linked_list_python_implementation.md

-# Linked List implimentation from scracth
+# Linked List implementation from scracth

 To create nodes in python, we use ```class``` with object